 Notice the repetition here.
 Haman is executed on what gallows?
 Not just any gallows, but on the gallows he made "for Mordecai."
-J. Vernon McGee puts it this way (117), "Here was a man who went to a dinner and found out it was a necktie party."
+J. Vernon McGee puts it this way, "Here was a man who went to a dinner and found out it was a necktie party."

 The irony is this.
 Haman's evil plot backfired and in the end cost him his life.
-He was hung on his own gallows!
+Hung on his own gallows!